 A test of variations to multiple sections or features of a page to see which combination of variants has the greatest effect.
 Different from an A/B test, which tests variation to just one section or feature.

 To incorporate different contexts, channels, or user types into addressing a user need.
 Situating a call to action, content section, or feature set differently can help you build a more effective whole solution from a set of partial solutions.

 - Identify the call to action, content section, or feature that needs to be improved to increase conversion rates or user engagement.

 - Develop a list of possible issues that may be hurting conversion rates or engagement.
-Specify in advance what you are optimizing for (possibly through metrics definition.
+Specify in advance what you are optimizing for (possibly through design hypothesis).

 - Design several solutions that aim to address the issues listed.
 Each solution should attempt to address every issue by using a unique combination of variants so each solution can be compared fairly.

 - Use a web analytics tool that supports multivariate testing, such as Google Website Optimizer or Visual Website Optimizer, to set up the testing environment.
 Conduct the test for long enough to produce statistically significant results.

 - Analyze the testing results to determine which solution produced the best conversion or engagement rates.
 Review the other solutions, as well, to see if there is information worth examining in with future studies.